johnkevinlosito/frontend-assessment/README.md

 ## The assignment

-Storia Technologies wishes to build an invoicing application.
+Storia Technologies is a client who has approached you to build an invoicing application.
 The features it should include:

  - [ ] A Login and Registration form
  - [ ] Create a new invoice